IBM/aspera-cli/docs/README.erb.md

 The value is a `Hash` with the following keys:

 - `node` is a `Hash` with keys: `url`, `username`, `password`
-- `path` is the subpath inside the node, as configured in Faspex
+- `path` is the sub-path inside the node, as configured in Faspex

 ### Email notification on transfer

-Like for any transfer, a notification can be sent by email using options: `notify_to` and `notify_template` .
+Like for any transfer, a notification can be sent by email using options: `notify_to` and `notify_template`.

 Example: